 g) There are and have always been more homosexual men than women; because men, all men, are more afraid of true love (meaning, here, the ineffable—not that any other kind of love is not ‘true’ or that this is the only reason for homosexuality) and complementarity than women.
 Their transcendental selves — ossified into powerful ego — are more afraid of self-surrender than softer-selved women.
 Women are more likely to describe themselves as ‘bisexual’, because they are not, ultimately, as afraid of The Other.
 It’s often only when a woman has despaired of ever finding a truly loving man that she turns to women for love.

 i) It should now be clear why I don’t have much to say about homosexual love and relationships, but what people do with their penises and vaginas, or how they feel about their gender, is their own concern.
-If you were born in the wrong body and change over, great; if you want to campaign for gay marriage and gay rights, good on ya; if you want to create an island state dedicated to gay disco, even better — but there is no reason to uncritically accept the use of sexual organs or sexual preferences as an ideological prop nor to accept the intellectual and emotional assumptions that go along with ‘homosexuality’ and transgenderism.
+If you were born in the wrong body and change over, great; if you want to campaign for gay marriage and trans rights, good on ya; if you want to create an island state dedicated to gay disco, even better — but there is no reason to uncritically accept the use of sexual organs or sexual preferences as an ideological prop nor to accept the intellectual and emotional assumptions that go along with ‘homosexuality’ and transgenderism.
 These are open to question.

 SOME NOTES ON MEN’S RIGHTS